AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 ![travis2]({static}/images/index22/travis2.jpg)

-Finally, you can push your project using `git push origin master` assuming you are working directly on the `master` branch.
+Finally, you can `push` to the remote repository using `git push origin master` assuming you are working directly on the `master` branch.

 If you set your build to start automatically on every push, you will now see a build for the project queued up on the Travis CI dashboard page.